vgalovic/temperature-and-humidity-regulator/README.md

 ### Adjustment Steps

-- HUMIDITY_STEP, TEMPERATURE_STEP: Step sizes for adjusting the humidity and temperature thresholds.
+- `HUMIDITY_STEP`, `TEMPERATURE_STEP`: Step sizes for adjusting the humidity and temperature thresholds.

 ---